kblok/kblok.github.io/_posts/2020-06-04-playwright-sharp-monthly-jun-2020.md

 It's PlaywrightSharp.Chromium 0.10.3 to be accurate.
 Following the style of many .NET libraries, PlaywrightSharp will deliver four NuGet packages:

- * PlaywrightSharp.Abstractions: You will need this package if you want to make a browser-agnostic library.
+ * **PlaywrightSharp.Abstractions**: You will need this package if you want to make a browser-agnostic library.
 In other words, Playwright-Sharp extensions.
 We shipped v0.10.3 of this package.
- * PlaywrightSharp.Chromium: Chromium client.
+ * **PlaywrightSharp.Chromium**: Chromium client.
 We shipped v0.10.3 of this package.
- * PlaywrightSharp.Firefox: Firefox client.
+ * **PlaywrightSharp.Firefox**: Firefox client.
 I hope we can ship v0.10.3 this month.
- * PlaywrightSharp.Webkit: Webkit client.
+ * **PlaywrightSharp.Webkit**: Webkit client.
 We are not going to ship a v0.10 of this package.
 You will get this on v1.

 ## What can I do with PlaywrightSharp.Chromium?